2 day expedition Arisaig Wild camp

-WHAT TO EXPECT This trip lets you get a taste for what sea kayaking on the West coast of Scotland is all about.
+What to Expect This trip lets you get a taste for what sea kayaking on the West coast of Scotland is all about.
 There is some stunning coastline around Arisaig and its best experienced when we venture out for more than a single day.
-This two or three day sea kayak adventure allows you to experience wild camping, exploring the coast by sea kayak and gives lots of opportunity to spot wildlife and learn new skills, its also perfectly suitable as a beginner sea kayak weekend.
+This two day sea kayak adventure allows you to experience wild camping, exploring the coast by sea kayak and gives lots of opportunity to spot wildlife and learn new skills.

-TRIP HIGHLIGHTS A two or three day kayak expedition exploring the classic Arisaig coastline, suitable for beginners.
+Trip Highlights A two day kayak expedition exploring the classic Arisaig coastline.

 - Explore small islands, white sand beaches and hidden bays.